aholanda/rrwg/rrwg.md

 : number maximum of steps to perform, it is the time limit when the simulations stops

-particles
+walkers
-: number of particles to simulate
+: number of walkers to simulate

 ````
 a *1=10 2=5
 b
 ````

-Example on how to assign 10 visits already walked to particle 1 that starts at vertex "a".
-In the same vertex "a", the particle 2 has visited 5 times before the begin of simulation.
-The particles are separated by space.
-The asterisk "*" indicates the starting point of particle identified by particle_id.
+Example on how to assign 10 visits already walked to walker 1 that starts at vertex "a".
+In the same vertex "a", the walker 2 has visited 5 times before the begin of simulation.
+The walkers are separated by space.
+The asterisk "*" indicates the starting point of walker identified by walker_id.
 When the number of visits is omitted, the value one is assigned by default.

 # AUTHORS